Database Usage (Based on Laravel Database Component)

 ->first();

-Random sorting can have a significant impact on server performance and is not recommended
+Random ordering can heavily impact server performance and is not recommended.

 groupBy / having